We accept Apple Pay Google Pay Quick and secure payment options.

 Using a Quote from a Journal Article in APA 7

 Although quotes help researchers contextualize and strengthen their claims, block quotes in academic writing are discouraged because they tend to dilute the writer’s voice.
-Basically, one goal of academic writing is to promote critical and analytical thinking, and that is why paraphrasing what others have said is highly regarded than quoting them.
+Basically, one goal of academic writing is to promote critical and analytical thinking, and that is why paraphrasing what others have said is more highly regarded than quoting them.
 Therefore, the only time students or researchers should use a block quote is when they rely on the exact wording of another text to establish their arguments.
 In turn, this feature is common in the analysis of a literary text.
 Nonetheless, students should limit the quote to 40 words.

 1. Citing a Block Quote in APA: